insidewhy/munamuna/readme.md

 ### Gotchas

-Setting a non-object value then using a path assignment on an object that was constructed before this will not work as the assignment of the primitive value will detach the object used by the pre-existing proxy from the mocked object graph.
+Setting a primitive value then using a path assignment on an object that was constructed before this assignment will not work as the assignment of the primitive value will detach the object used by the pre-existing proxy from the mocked object graph.

 ```typescript
 it('cannot assign a primitive value then use a path assignment from a pre-existing reference', () => {